-- Article 9 (1) The Minister of Justice must, when disposing an application for the certification under Article 5 or making a decision on an objection to the outcome of the application, consult in advance, where the applicant is a juridical person established directly under laws or a juridical person established by a special act of establishment under special laws, with the minister who has jurisdiction over the applicant, or where the applicant was established with permission or approval, with the minister who granted the permission or approval or with the National Public Safety Commission. - (2) The Minister of Justice must, before granting the certification under Article 5, hear the opinions of the Director-General of the National Police Agency as to whether or not the applicant falls under items (viii) through (xii) of Article 7 (limited to item (viii) where the applicant falls under item (ix) or (x)). - (3) The Minister of Justice must, when disposing an application under paragraph (1) or making a decision on certification, hear the opinions of the certification examiners prescribed in paragraph (1) of the following Article, as provided for by Order of Ministry of Justice.
+- Article 9 (1) The Minister of Justice must, when disposing an application for the certification under Article 5 or making an administrative determination on a request for administrative review of the outcome of the application, except when the relevant request for administrative review is dismissed pursuant to the provisions of Article 24 of the Administrative Complaint Review Act (Act No. 68 of 2014), consult in advance, where the applicant is a juridical person established directly under laws or a juridical person established by a special act of establishment under special laws, with the minister who has jurisdiction over the applicant, or where the applicant was established with permission or approval, with the minister who granted the permission or approval or with the National Public Safety Commission. - (2) The Minister of Justice must, before granting the certification under Article 5, hear the opinions of the Director-General of the National Police Agency as to

+- whether or not the applicant falls under items (viii) through (xii) of Article 7 (limited to item (viii) where the applicant falls under item (ix) or (x)). - (3) The Minister of Justice must, when disposing an application or making an administrative determination on certification under paragraph (1), hear the opinions of the certification examiners prescribed in paragraph (1) of the following Article, as provided for by Order of the Ministry of Justice.